-I am satisfied that those responsible for applying for interception warrants and those concerned in the grant or refusal, renewal and cancellation of warrants appreciate the nature of the activities being undertaken and conscientiously apply the criteria laid down by the Law and the Codes.
-I have, for example, seen documentation which has demonstrated to me that the Law Officers have rigorously applied the test of proportionality and have refused applications when in their view the test has not been met.
+I am satisfied that those responsible for applying for interception warrants and those concerned in the grant or refusal, renewal and cancellation of warrants appreciate the nature of the activities being undertaken, and conscientiously apply the criteria laid down by the 2005 Law and the Codes.
+I have, for example, seen documentation which has demonstrated to me that the Law Officers have rigorously applied the appropriate tests and have refused applications when in their view one of the tests has not been met.
+I have also seen documentation which demonstrates that the Law Officers have modified grants in circumstances where they have felt that modifications were necessary.

-I emphasize in particular applications and authorizations under this Part and Chapter of the Law.
+I emphasize, in particular, applications and authorizations under this Part and Chapter of the 2005 Law.
 The interception of communications is a significant infringement of the rights of the individual and it is especially important that those responsible for applications for such warrants, and those responsible for granting them, appreciate the sensitive, secret and intrusive nature of interception.

-I am satisfied that the safeguards described in Article 10 have been applied, and that due and proper regard has been paid to the criteria of necessity and proportionality (Articles 10(2) and (3)) as well as the criteria whether the information sought could reasonably be obtained by other means (Article 10(4)).
+I am satisfied that the safeguards described in Article 10 have been applied, and that due and proper regard has been paid to the criteria of necessity and proportionality (Articles 10(2) and (3)), as well as the criteria whether the information sought could reasonably be obtained by other means (Article 10(4)).

-I am also satisfied that appropriate consideration has been give to questions of collateral intrusion (see Schedule 2, paragraph 3.1 of the Codes) as well as considerations relating to "confidential information" (see Schedule 2, paragraph 3.2 and 3.810 of the Codes).
-My attention has not been drawn to any communication which included a legally privileged communication as envisaged by the provisions of Schedule 2, paragraph 3. of the Codes.
+I am also satisfied that appropriate consideration has been given to questions of collateral intrusion (see Schedule 2, paragraph 3.1. of the Codes) as well as considerations relating to "confidential information" (see Schedule 2, paragraph 3.2. and 3.8-10 of the Codes).
+My attention has not been drawn to any communication which included a legally privileged communication as envisaged by the provisions of Schedule 2, paragraph 4.2 of the Codes.